 Can Rhea salvage Aidensfield's farming future, not to mention the reputations of two dogs, while juggling his other cases?

 Constable around the Village was originally published by Robert Hale in 1981, and by the same publisher in the Constable at the Double omnibus edition in 1988.
 It was also reissued by Áccent Press.
-It is currently available in the paperback anthology title Constable at the Double published by Ipso Books; and is now available for Kindle and in a paperback edition from Joffe Books.
+It was included in the paperback anthology title Constable at the Double published by Ipso Books; and is now available for Kindle and in a paperback edition from Joffe Books.

 Constable across the Moors